References | Don's Family & Direct Ancestors |

 Birth | 29 December 1830 | Harbert Morgret was born on 29 December 1830. |

-Death | 2 May 1908 | He died The cause of his death (at the age of 78) on Saturday, May 2nd, 1908 is not known on 2 May 1908 at age 77 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 2 May 1908 | He died The cause of his death (at the age of 78) on Saturday, May 2nd, 1908 is not known on 2 May 1908 at age 77 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 His death is not known; as neither death or birth location are known, used the conceptual continent |

 Burial | after 1908 | He was buried after 1908 at Buried in an unknown cemeteryG in Warfordsburg, Fulton County, Pennsylvania, United States (North America)G. |